dtpearl/Project0/README.md

 I used a wide variety of CSS selectors to create the current version:
 - tags, classes and IDs.
 - pseudo class :hover for mouse over effect.
-- used Keyframes to create an animation effect for the board reset.
+- used _Keyframes_ to create an animation effect for the board reset.

 ## JavaScript - JQuery

 - All DOM manipulation in this project used JQuery.
 - Game logic was done in JavaScript.
 - The game itself is contained in a JavaScript object.
-- All DOM manipulation is done by calling external functions.
+- All DOM manipulation is done by calling external functions for separation of concerns.

 ### Interesting learning experiences